alexpohl/alexpohl.github.io/_pages/GRISLI_howto.md

 3. Submit the simulation in batch mode: `qsub Job`.

 4. Check that the simulation is running with the command `qstat`: you should see a job named `j440CO06X` running.
-In the run directory, files like `440CO06X-k0000.hz` should rapidly appeaer.
+In the run directory (where you should still be), files like `440CO06X-k0000.hz` should rapidly appeaer.
 Well done, the model is running and generating some output !

+Now, let's take a few minutes to have a look at what the files that we used to launch the simulations contain.

 ### Content of file `Job`

-File `Job` (content copied below for your convenience) is a bash script that provides all necessary instructions to launch the simulation in batch mode.
-It requests to launch the simulation on 1 processor under a specific run name (`j440CO06X`) that will appear when executign the command `qstat`.
-It load the modules needed, defines the path to the run directory as well as the file used for the model standard output, and finally requests to run the executable `Maassud` and to compress the output when the simulation finishes.
+File `Job` (content copied below) is a bash script that provides all necessary instructions to launch the simulation in batch mode.
+In detail, it requests to launch the simulation using 1 processor under a specific run name (`j440CO06X`) that will appear when executing the command `qstat`.
+It loads the modules needed, defines the path to the run directory as well as the file used for the model standard output, and finally requests to run the executable `Maassud` and to compress the output when the simulation finishes.

 ```bash
 #!/bin/bash